jkarenko/IGNORAMUS/README.md

 3. Navigate to the project directory
 4. Run `poetry install` to set up the virtual environment and install dependencies
 5. Acquire a Replicate API token from https://replicate.com/
 6. Either create a `token.txt` file in the project directory and put your Replicate API token in it, or set the `REPLICATE_API_TOKEN` environment variable to your token.

 ## Usage

 `poetry run ignoramus`

-## Development

-This project uses Poetry for dependency management.
-To add or update dependencies, use the appropriate Poetry commands and embrace the chaos.

-Prepare for a journey into the realm of the absurd and let IGNORAMUS guide your artistic exploration!